bookofproofs/bookofproofs.github.io/_sources/history/20th-century/hartley.md

 * All accepted and Stonehewer and Hartley took up their appointments for the academic year 1966-67.
 * Except for spending 1969-70 at the Australian National University in Canberra, Australia and 1974-5 in Madison, USA, at the University of Wisconsin, Hartley remained at Warwick until he was appointed to a chair in Manchester in 1977.
 * Although Hartley was appointed to the University of Manchester in 1977, he had been one of the two main organisers of the 1977-78 Warwick Symposium on Infinite Groups and Group Rings.
-* It wasn't until the spring of 1978 that Hartley and his family moved to Didsbury, about 5 km south of the University of Manchester.
 * This was an excellent location for Hartley who cycled daily to the University from his home along fairly minor roads.
 * If group rings are considered a part of group theory, then Hartley only wrote two papers which were not on group theory, one being on Lie algebras and the other on cryptography and large primes.
 * Brian was an outdoor person.